Skip to content

 bash

-composer require qore-works-business/qore-frontend
+composer require qore-works-business/qore-frontend --with-all-dependencies

 1. Run the artisan install script to install the qore-frontend.